halocore099/Tierlist-bot/README.md

 ## Features

-- **Waitlist System**: Players join a waitlist with region selection and preferred server info
+- **Waitlist System**: Players join a waitlist with modal registration, region selection, and preferred server info
 - **Region-Based Queues**: Separate queues for EU, NA, and AS regions
-- **Channel Unlocking**: Players unlock their region queue channel after joining the waitlist
+- **Automatic Channel Unlocking**: Players unlock their region queue channel after joining the waitlist
 - **Tester Management**: Testers can activate/deactivate queues using `/q join` and `/q leave`
+- **Tester Conflict Prevention**: Testers are automatically removed from waitlist/queues as players when they activate as testers
-- **Queue Retention**: When queues close and reopen, players can confirm they're still active
+- **Queue Retention System**: When queues close and reopen, players can confirm they're still active during a grace period
-- **Automatic Ticket Creation**: When a player reaches position 1, a private ticket channel is created
+- **Automatic Ticket Creation**: When a player reaches position 1, a private ticket channel is automatically created
-- **Persistent Data**: All data survives bot restarts
+- **Persistent Data**: All data (waitlist, queues, tickets) survives bot restarts
 - **Graceful Shutdown**: Data is saved on shutdown, crashes, and periodically
+- **Rate Limiting and Debouncing**: Prevents button spam and reduces API calls
+- **Batched Embed Updates**: Efficient embed updates to reduce Discord API usage

 ## Installation